carboclan/pm/whitepaper/hashrate-derivative-en.md

 Market protocol rely on oracle to provide index.
 Oracle is the relatively centralized part of the entire system.
 Obtaining data for Ethereum mining contract does not rely on off chain data.
 Difficulty data can be obtained directly from smart contract.
 The major challenge is that a single call cannot access the difficulty data for the entire 80640 blocks.
 Difficulty data needs to be stored on the smart contract continuously.

-Bitcoin mining contract require off ethereum-chain data.
+Bitcoin mining contract require off Ethereum-chain data.
 Bitcoin mining difficulty data needs to be obtained from third party provider.
 The difficulty data is then processed by the oracle smart contract.
 The good news is that bitcoin mining difficulty only change every 14 days on average.
 Since the difficulty data is recorded on the bitcoin chain, all people can validate the authenticity of the data.

 ### 3.3 Trading Layer